IT pros call on AU government to decentralise data centres

 Google's decentralised data centers had (as of 2016) generated $1.3bn in economic activity, $750 million in labour income, and created 11,000 direct and indirect jobs in regional areas throughout the United States such as Iowa, North and South Carolina, and Tennessee.

 Gomersall says while Australia's market is considerably smaller than the US, this outlines the scale of the opportunity.

 “I'm calling on the Federal Government to think outside of the usual areas, and to put measures in place that helps our regional economies thrive, and helps futureproof their potential,” Gomersall says.

 “There is amazing investment in improving regional infrastructure, but we need more than roads.
-I’d love to see the government think innovatively and recognise the value that data centres can bring to regional Australia.”
+I'd love to see the government think innovatively and recognise the value that data centers can bring to regional Australia.”